-The Department has a dynamic and active faculty of 22 doing cutting-edge research in many areas of chemical engineering.
-Based on a very strong foundation in computational methods, modeling and systems engineering, our faculty’s work is clustered in the areas of pharmaceutical science and technology, engineering in the life sciences (biotechnology, biomolecular engineering, tissue engineering) and the design, manufacture and applications of nanostructured materials.
+Based on a strong foundation in computational methods, modeling and systems engineering, our work is clustered in the areas of pharmaceutical science and technology, engineering in the life sciences (biotechnology, biomolecular engineering, tissue engineering) and the design, manufacture and applications of nanostructured materials.

-The MS degree in Chemical and Biochemical Engineering is primarily a degree for students who wish to equip themselves with a more solid foundation of chemical engineering fundamentals and prepare themselves for professional advancement in industry.
+The MS in Chemical Engineering is primarily for students who wish to equip themselves with a more solid foundation of chemical engineering fundamentals and prepare themselves for professional advancement in industry.
 A part-time MS program serves the needs of professional engineers who wish to pursue an MS degree while continuing to work in industry.

-The ME degree focuses on pharmaceutical engineering and serves New Jersey's many pharmaceutical industries and their employees.
-The ME program offers part-time as well as full-time studies, and prepares students in the fundamentals and applications of pharmaceutical engineering.
+The ME in Pharmaceutical Engineering curriculum provides advanced study in chemical engineering that prepares students in the fundamentals and applications of pharmaceutical engineering.
+It serves New Jersey's many pharmaceutical industries and their employees.
+The ME program offers part-time as well as full-time studies.

-The PhD in Chemical and Biochemical Engineering is primarily a research-oriented degree for students showing promise for original contributions to the fundamental and applications of chemical, biochemical and pharmaceutical engineering.
-The degree is a virtual requirement for those who intend to join academia, as well as for those planning on a research career.
+The PhD in Chemical and Biochemical Engineering is a research-oriented degree with a focus on original contributions to the fundamentals and applications of chemical, biochemical, and pharmaceutical engineering.
+Students pursue careers in academia, industry and government.

 Contact Information for the Graduate Program